Kevin27954/SauceDemo-Test/README.md

 ### Page Object Model POM
 So about this one, **POM** or **page-object-model** is just basically the interacter.
 It's only purpose is to grab the data and elements from the page.
 The `.spec` files are only testing.
 As a result, I **SHOULD NOT** see any `page.locator()` in spec.
 If I ever write one either I'm drunk or it was someone else using my account.
+One thing to note is that it is fine to have things like `click4Times` or `clickRandomly10Times` in the **POM** since it is still interacting within the page.
+But other things like calc or math should be in the utils unless it can be done in 1 liners or won't be used else where.
+> Although it is might be better to have it as a general function like `clickXTimes(num: number)`.

+### Error handling in POM
+So my idea is that if there is any error in trying to fetch the elements then I should assume that there is something wrong with the page and thus, error out.
+And I don't think there is any point in time where I shuold try to catch the error within the **POM**.
+I do think that we should test the error or something in the test itself though.

 ### Fixtures
 This is basically jsut somethign that you would use to delete the `beforeEach()` and `afterEach` that you normally have.
 If you need it to repeat for a lot of things, it's better to just have fixtures over creating multiple `beforeEach()` in each files.
 I'd like to belive that the current test I am writing are a good example of when to use fixtures, since each one needs to interact with the `page` and I minimize outside code from the `spec` files.

- Of course, I could be wrong here.
+*Of course, I could be wrong here.*

 However, there should still be times when it might better to use `beforeEach()`, probably when you need to something small and quick for like 1-2 test cases.
 Once you start adding more and the `beforeEach()` is being applied to more and more test, it's probably jsut better to have it as a **fixture** instead I think.
-Similar to extracting functionality into it's own function once it starts repeating 5 too many times.
+Similar to extracting functionality into it's own function once it starts repeating 5 too many times, or something similar.
+> that wording for the sentence mgiht be wrong.

+### test.step
+So apparently this is a thing.
+But like this is only used when you want to group simliar logic with one another or when you want to have extremely clear logs in your test.
+But usually it is fine to not include it.
+Well for a beginner like me, I probably will struggle to find places to use this in, maybe seniors will find more uses for it.
+> Let me ask this to someone lul.

+*This is just me writing them out so I can have stuff to look back to if I need this and to have a better memorization of this since I am thinking about it.*